benjaminbardossy-dotcom/mock-pip-boy/README.md

 The idea behind the wrist boy was always the same.
 I wanted a device able to take in readings from the environment around me, anytime, anywhere, with versitile highly modifiable modules which could easily be changed to fit any need through code.
 I wanted a device which could connect to wifi if needed, but run completely off grid whenever necessary as long as it has charge.

-After many hours of planning and many alterations to the design, I have created the design below.
+After taking into consideration what I wanted from this device, I've created the design below:

 # The Design(WIP):